fluxninja/aperture/docs/content/faq.md

 ### Does Aperture add latency on requests? {#request-overhead}

 While Aperture does add some latency, it is a minimal one.
-The latency of requests to Aperture Cloud is in the order 5-10ms within the same region as your app.
+The latency of requests to Aperture Cloud is in the order of 10 to 20 ms within the same region as your application.
 If you are hosting Aperture Agents yourself, the latency is in the order of 1-2ms.

 ### Does Aperture reject requests immediately? {#reject-immediately}